-- On polygonscan, go to the bottom of the page and click the "Add Polygon Network" button.
+- On polygonscan, go to the bottom of the page, and click "Add Polygon Network."

-- In the network dropdown list, you'll be taken straight to Polygon's Mainnet.
+- In the network dropdown list, you'll go straight to Polygon PoS Mainnet.

-You will need to manually add Polygon tokens other than MATIC if you want them to appear in the wallet UI.
+You will need to manually add tokens other than MATIC if you want them to be visible in the wallet UI.
 Be aware that tokens that haven't been imported yet can still be sent to your wallet's address:

 - Whether you are on the browser or mobile app, there is a link to “Import Tokens” on the bottom of the screen.

 - You can use the search field to find your token and import it.

 - If you are the hands-on type or the token you are adding is new or exotic, there is the manual way.
 On the Import Tokens page of the wallet, go to Custom Token.